Why involvement of patients is essential for Health Technology Assessment (HTA)

 Healthcare-system will have its “Greta Thunberg Moment” – get prepared

 The healthcare-system will soon have its “Greta Thunberg Moment” because patients have immediate access to a plethora of information, can report on how they are doing and share data from sensors and wearables instantly.
 Most importantly, as citizens they are no longer prepared to wait until the system is slowly adapting to new ways of generating and evaluating evidence.
 While all this can be seen as challenging, it is first and foremost a great opportunity to improve health-technology-assessment and decisions based on it.
-It’s all about involving the patient, stupid.
+It’s all about involving the patient.